fredx181/yradio/README.md

 https://sourceforge.net/p/yad-dialog/wiki/Frontend%20for%20find%2Bgrep%20commands/?limit=50

 Depends on **yad** (version 0.35 or higher), **xdotool**, and **mplayer** installed.
-**Update:** v0.0.5 and 0.0.6 depends on yad version 0.37 or higher.
+**Update:** v0.0.5 or higher depends on yad version 0.37 or higher.

 Search option has access to large database from "RadioSure" (commercial M$ app) converted to use with this app.
 (need to click 'Update Index' first)

 **Options:**
 - Load a Category or do a search
 - Add (from Category list or search results) or remove to/from 'Favorites'
 - Save search results to a new 'Category'
 - Ability to rip the stream (requires "streamripper" installed)